op7ic/amphunt/README.md

 # amphunt

-This repository contain basic threat hunting scripts for [AMP4E](https://www.cisco.com/c/en/us/products/security/advanced-malware-protection/index.html) API.
-Scripts are heavily based off already existing code published by [Cisco Security Team](https://github.com/CiscoSecurity/) with some optimization towards threading and file input.
-In addition, SHA256 hashes for specific process names were taken from [WINFINGER](https://github.com/op7ic/WINFINGER) repository.
+This repository contains basic threat hunting scripts for [AMP4E](https://www.cisco.com/c/en/us/products/security/advanced-malware-protection/index.html) API.
+Scripts are heavily based on already existing code published by [Cisco Security Team](https://github.com/CiscoSecurity/) with some optimization towards handling file inputs.
+In addition, SHA256 hashes for specific processes were taken from [WINFINGER](https://github.com/op7ic/WINFINGER) repository.

 ## hash2processarg.py

-Takes a list of SHA256 hashes in a file (sample can be found in [hashset](hashset/) directory) and prints every computer with matching process along with executed command line arguments orignating from that process.
+This file takes a list of SHA256 hashes as input (sample can be found in [hashset](hashset/) directory) and prints every computer with matching processes along with executed command line arguments orignating from these processes.

-Needs 3 parameters modified in the source file:
+These 3 parameters need to be modified in the source file:

 ```
 client_id = 'XXXXXXX' # INSERT YOU API KEY